 - If your career isn’t working, your investments probably won’t either

-And there are a few more considerations that rate their own discussion…
+And there are a few more considerations that warrant their own discussion…

 Very few people have enough money to not work